cloudberrydb/cloudberrydb-site/docs/system-utilities/gprecoverseg.md

 Use the `-s` option to output a new line once per second for each segment.
 Alternatively, use the `--no-progress` option to completely deactivate progress reports.
 To avoid copying the entire contents of the data directory during a full recovery after a previous full recovery failed, use `gprecoverseg`s, speed up the amount of time full recovery takes, use the `--differential` option to skip recovery of files and directories that have not changed since the last time `gprecoverseg` ran.

---differential (Differential recovery)`**
+**`--differential (Differential recovery)`**

-:   Optional.
+Optional.
 Perform a differential copy of the active segment instance in order to recover the failed segment.
 The default is to only copy over the incremental changes that occurred while the segment was down.

---hba-hostnames boolean`**
+**`--hba-hostnames boolean`**

-:   Optional.
+Optional.
 Controls whether this utility uses IP addresses or host names in the `pg_hba.conf` file when updating this file with addresses that can connect to Greenplum Database.
 When set to 0 -- the default value -- this utility uses IP addresses when updating this file.
 When set to 1, this utility uses host names when updating this file.
 For consistency, use the same value that was specified for `HBA_HOSTNAMES` when the Greenplum Database system was initialized.

 <!-- For information about how Greenplum Database resolves host names in the `pg_hba.conf` file, see [Configuring Client Authentication](../../admin_guide/client_auth.html). -->

--i recover_config_file`**
+**`-i recover_config_file`**

-:   Specifies the name of a file with the details about failed segments to recover.
+Specifies the name of a file with the details about failed segments to recover.

 Each line in the config file specifies a segment to recover.
 This line can have one of two formats.
 In the event of in-place (incremental) recovery, enter one group of pipe-delimited fields in the line.
 For example: